-Starting in the 2000s, low- and middle-income countries have become the driving force in the global privatization trend, mainly as a result of the binding and conditional requests from international financial institutions.
-Privatization of state-owned enterprises is in fact regarded as an indispensable first step for the consolidation of national accounts, the development of financial markets, and the improvement of firms' efficiency.
-But privatization may also have an important distributional impact, particularly in developing countries, where proceedings from privatization may be a sizable resource for redistribution.
-This article is a first attempt to empirically investigate the relationship between privatization and income inequality, focusing on the role of democratic institutions in developing countries.
-Using an unbalanced panel of low- and middle-countries in the period 1988-2008, we find that an increase in privatization proceeds is correlated with a reduction in income inequality in countries where representative political institutions are mature.
-This finding provides empirical evidence to the absence of distributional risks of divestiture programs in developing economies, provided they have already transitioned to democracy.
+Privatization of state-owned enterprises in low- and middle-income countries is regarded as an indispensable first step for the consolidation of national accounts, the development of financial markets, and the improvement of firms' efficiency.
+However, privatizations may also have a relevant distributional impact, particularly in developing countries, where proceedings from privatization may be a sizable resource for redistribution.
+This article is a first attempt to investigate the relationship between privatization and income inequality, focusing on the role of democratic institutions.
+We find that an increase in privatization proceeds is correlated with a reduction in income inequality in countries where representative political institutions are mature.

-Keywords: Inequality, Democracy, Privatization, Developing countries, State-Owned Enterprises, Redistribution JEL classification: D30, O15, P5
+Keywords: Inequality, Democracy, Privatization, Developing countries, State-Owned Enterprises.

+JEL Classification: D30, O15, P5.